-Buxton’s mineral waters have had many notable visitors over the years, with one infamous royal family member being Mary Queen of Scots who, as a prisoner, was thought to have been moved around the country by her sister Elizabeth I for her own safety.
+Buxton’s mineral waters have had many notable visitors over the years, with one infamous royal family member being Mary Queen of Scots who, as a prisoner, was thought to have been moved around the country by her cousin Elizabeth I for her own safety.
 With the request for Mary to take in the healing magnesium-rich waters of Buxton being accepted, she visited regularly for 11 years in order to help her rheumatism.
-Having previously been closed by her father Henry VIII, Buxton’s hot spring was reopened with the addition of a building erected to guard Mary from potential threats.
+Having previously been closed by Henry VIII, Buxton’s hot spring was reopened with the addition of a building erected to guard Mary from potential threats.

 Later the town became a key attraction in the 18th century for health pilgrimages alongside other spa destinations around the UK, such as Cheltenham, Harrogate, Matlock and more.